 My name is Joe Lapp, and here is where I list the projects I'm working on.
-I live a dual life as an arachno-naturalist and a software developer.
+I live a dual life as an arachno-naturalist and a software architect.
 I'm studying spider taxonomy as part of a larger effort to help citizen scientists learn to identify spiders, and I'm creating software technologies that I hope will usher in a future in which everyone naturally contributes to our taxonomic understanding of the world.
+My focus so far has been on reducing the friction between people and data, particularly data input and representation.

-I conduct occasional spider programs for children, parks, and educators in and around Austin, Texas, where I'm known as Spider Joe.
-I love all bugs though and sell silly & wise bug T-shirts at Jopodia.com.
+I conduct spider programs for children, parks, and educators in and around Austin, Texas, where I'm known as Spider Joe.
+I also curate spiders for the University of Texas at Austin Biodiversity Collections, formerly under John Abbott and now under Alex Wild.
 My software development background is broad and includes embedded systems, network protocols, parser technologies, relational databases, and dynamic web sites.
-I'm best known for contributing to numerous XML standards and technologies but hope to be better know for technologies still to come.
+I'm best known for contributing to numerous XML standards and technologies.

 I enjoy sharing my passion for spiders with people and intermittently conduct spider programs for the public and for private groups.
 I prefer to take people out walks to look for spiders and talk about the spiders we find, although I will do presentations to pack a lot of information in a short amount of time for educators.
 I focus on showing people how surprisingly amazing spiders are, and I focus on the everyday spiders we see and not the ones typically found in pet stores or on TV shows.